jonnonz1/nz-statute-book/acts/public/1915/cook-islands-act-1915.md

 # Cook Islands Act 1915
-_Consolidation as at 2007-09-20_
+_Consolidation as at 2013-07-01_

 > An Act to make better provision with respect to the government and laws of the Cook Islands

 ## Preamble
-WHEREAS by Order in Council dated the 13th day of May 1901, and made under the Colonial Boundaries Act 1895, it was ordered by His Majesty the King (with the consent of the General Assembly, testified by resolution of both Houses of the said General Assembly) that on and after a date to be appointed by the Governor by Proclamation the Islands of the Cook Group and all other the islands and territories then or thereafter forming part of His Majesty's dominions situate within the boundary lines set forth in Schedule 1 hereto should form part of New Zealand: And whereas by Proclamation dated the 10th day of June 1901 the Governor appointed the 11th day of June 1901 to be the date on and after which the said Order in Council should come into effect: And whereas it is expedient to make better provision with respect to the government and laws of the said islands.
+Whereas by Order in Council dated 13 May 1901, and made under the Colonial Boundaries Act 1895, it was ordered by His Majesty the King (with the consent of the General Assembly, testified by resolution of both Houses of the said General Assembly) that on and after a date to be appointed by the Governor by Proclamation the Islands of the Cook Group and all other the islands and territories then or thereafter forming part of His Majesty's dominions situate within the boundary lines set forth in Schedule 1 should form part of New Zealand:
+And whereas by Proclamation dated 10 June 1901 the Governor appointed 11 June 1901 to be the date on and after which the said Order in Council should come into effect:
+And whereas it is expedient to make better provision with respect to the government and laws of the said islands.

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Cook Islands Act 1915.